-Barack Obama, David Cameron: NATO should defend Eastern Europe
+Barack Obama, David Cameron: NATO should defend Eastern Europe34

 The leaders of the US and the UK promise support to Ukraine.